-The Society for Science & the Public will host a virtual Regeneron ISEF program May 18 through May 22 that will include speakers of the highest caliber, focusing on topics ranging from COVID-19 to entrepreneurship to being a woman in STEM.
-We welcome all members of the science fair community and the larger scientific community to participate in this this virtual event, which will be open to the public at no cost.
+The Society for Science & the Public hosted a virtual Regeneron ISEF program May 18 through May 22 that included speakers of the highest caliber, focusing on topics ranging from COVID-19 to entrepreneurship to being a woman in STEM.
+We welcomed all members of the science fair community and the larger scientific community to participate in this virtual event, which opened to the public at no cost.

 LISTEN TO THE STORIES OF SCIENCE TALENT SEARCH ALUMNI

 How this prestigious competition sparks life-long inspiration

 Co-founder, President and Chief Scientific Officer